17hoehbr/automated-plex-guide/README.md

 ### Bind qBittorrent to VPN

+By binding qBittorrent to the VPN network interface you don't have to worry about torrents accidently slipping through to your ISP.
+With this enabled your downloads will automatically stop if you disconenct from your VPN instead of defaulting to your ISP's network.

+This of course requires an active VPN subscription and for your server to be connected to it (Not covered in this guide)

 1. Navigate to qBittorrent Web UI at http://localhost:8080
 2. Click on Tool > Options
 3. Go to the Advanced tab
-4. Change Network interface from Any to tun0 (or whichever interface corresponds to your VPN)
+4. Change Network interface from Any to the interface corresponding to your VPN (most likely tun0)

 ## Jackett
 ### Configure Jackett with your indexers

 Login to the Jackett Web UI at http://localhost:9117.

 Once there click on "Add Indexer" and find your favorite torrenting sites.
-Personally I like to use 1337x, The Pirate Bay, and RARGB.
+Personally I like to use Kick Ass Torrents, 1337x, The Pirate Bay, and RARGB.

 Once you find the indexor you would like to setup click on the green plus button on the right.
 If you choose a private tracker you will first have to login with your credentials.

 ## Sonarr / Radarr
 ### Adding a Jackett indexer